jlilleberg/Malaria-Cell-Images-Classification/README.md

 ## Motivation

 There are a lot of images in the medical field that can benefit from image classifiers and object detection.
-Moreover, I wanted to learn how to perform an image classification end-to-end project using TensorFlow2.
+I would love to contribute in any way I can to the medical field because it is essential and beneficial to everyone.
+Moreover, I wanted to learn how to perform an image classification end-to-end project using TensorFlow2 to gain more experience in TensorFlow.

 ## Dataset Description